autonity/docs.autonity.org/reference/api/asm/supplycontrol/index.md

 :::

-## stabilizer
+## getStabilizer

-Returns the Stabilization Contract address, the `stabilizer` account that is authorized to mint and burn Auton.
+Returns the `stabilizer` account address that is authorized to mint and burn Auton.

 ### Parameters